corefan/xenko-docs/manual/animation/import-animations.md

 You can import these assets from 3D model files.
 Xenko supports the following model file types: ``.3ds``, ``.blend``, ``.dae``, ``.dxf``, ``.fbx``, ``.md2``, ``.md3``, ``.obj``, ``.x``

-> [!Tip]
-> If you need to import a custom file format, you can write a [custom asset](../engine/assets/create-a-custom-asset.md) compiler to support it.

 ## Import a model, skeleton, or animation from a model file

 1. Drag the model file from Explorer to the **asset view** (in the bottom pane by default).